 LARIA North West welcomed 40 delegates to its spring event in Manchester to hear about Community Engagement and the Individual Electoral Registration (IER) experience.
 Delegates heard from Professor Matt Henn about non-voting patterns by young people and his research into engaging young people in the democratic process.

-See more details on the
+See more details on the project website

 John Bradley spoke about mis-matches in the ‘dry-run’ of matching Electoral Registration and DWP data and how this related to issues of ethnicity, household tenure and student areas.

 Charlotte Snelling explained the issues found in the UK Electoral Commission’s research on under-registration and the proposed areas of activity to encourage engagement and maximise registration.

 • Confirmation dry run (looks at match rates and areas where more green/more red matches etc., and also survey results from the electoral services staff going through the process.

 N.B.
 Cabinet Office also commissioned some research looking at barriers to registrations amongst URGs and also the transition to IER